microsoft/WhatTheHack/061-DynatraceOnAzure/Coach/Solution-02.md

 **👍 How this helps**

-The service flow and service backtrace give you a complete picture of interdependency to the rest of the environment architecture at host, processes, services, and application perspectives.
+The service flow and service backtrace give you a complete picture of inter-dependency to the rest of the environment architecture at host, processes, services, and application perspectives.

 ### Tasks to complete this step